Brian Cashman: "Baby Bombers" Era (2017–present)

 In the 2019 season, the Yankees won 103 games despite having over 30 players on the injured list during the season, with the players accounting over $81 million unable to play at one point of time.

-During the pandemic-shortened 2020 season, the Yankees got off to an 8-1 start, and were 16-6 mid-August, before a seven-game losing streak.
-The team finished both August and September 14-13, which included a 1-7 stretch against the Baltimore Orioles, Toronto Blue Jays, Tampa Bay Rays, and New York Mets, before an 11-2 run, and finished the season 33-27, good for second-place in the East and a spot in the American League Wild Card Series, their 28th consecutive winning season.
-They won the series 2-0 against the Cleveland Indians, but lost the 2020 American League Division Series three-games-to-two against the Tampa Bay Rays.
+During the pandemic-shortened 2020 season, the Yankees got off to an 8–1 start, and were 16-6 mid-August, before a seven-game losing streak.
+The team finished both August and September 14–13, which included a 1–7 stretch against the Baltimore Orioles, Toronto Blue Jays, Tampa Bay Rays, and New York Mets, before an 11–2 run, and finished the season 33–27, good for second-place in the East and a spot in the American League Wild Card Series, their 28th consecutive winning season.
+They won the series 2–0 against the Cleveland Indians, but lost the 2020 American League Division Series three-games-to-two against the Tampa Bay Rays.

 In 2021, the Yankees rebounded to win 92 games, behind several winning streaks.
 Numerous player injuries in the first half of the season contributed to poor offense (through July, the Yankees had the second-lowest number of runs scored in the A.L.).
 Looking to bolster offensive production, Cashman traded for Anthony Rizzo and Joey Gallo, two strong left-handed batters.
-Between August 14-27, the team won 13 consecutive games, their longest such streak since 1961.
-They ended the season on an 8-1 run between September 20-30, but lost two of their final three games, before falling to the Red Sox 6-2 in the Wild Card Game.
+Between August 14–27, the team won 13 consecutive games, their longest such streak since 1961.
+They ended the season on an 8–1 run between September 20–30, but lost two of their final three games, before falling to the Red Sox 6–2 in the Wild Card Game.

-The following year, the Yankees finished 99-63, winning the American League East, while star outfielder Aaron Judge broke Roger Maris's American League record by hitting 62 home runs.
+The following year, the Yankees finished 99–63, winning the American League East, while star outfielder Aaron Judge broke Roger Maris's American League record by hitting 62 home runs.
 The Yankees defeated the Cleveland Guardians three games to two in the American League Division Series, but were swept by the Houston Astros in the American League Championship Series.
-During the season, Cashman surpassed Ed Barrow to become the longest-tenured General Manager in Yankees history.
+During the season, Cashman surpassed Ed Barrow to become the longest-tenured general manager in Yankees history.

 On December 5, 2022, the Yankees re-signed Cashman to a four-year contract to remain with the club through the 2026 season.
 Two days later, the Yankees and Cashman re-signed Aaron Judge to a 9-year, $360 million contract.
+After a 48–38 start, the 2023 season saw the team finish 82–80, their worst record since 1992, missing the playoffs with a fourth-place finish.

+2024 saw the team capture the American League East title with a 94–68 record, and a 21–7 stretch in May alone.
+The Yankees defeated the Kansas City Royals in the ALDS and the Cleveland Guardians in the Championship Series, going 7–2 to reach their first World Series since 2009, but fell to the Dodgers in 5 games.